DanieleGerosa/infimalconvolution.github.io/index.md

 ### Papers
 - *A Trace Theorem for Martinet-type Vector Fields*, with Roberto Monti and Daniele Morbidelli, 2018.
 Submitted.
 [Here](https://arxiv.org/pdf/1806.07953.pdf) the arXiv version.
 - *An Un-biased Approach to Compressed Sensing*, with Marcus Carlsson and Carl Olsson, 2018.
 Submitted.
 [Here](https://arxiv.org/pdf/1806.05283.pdf) the arXiv version.
 - *Bias Reduction in Compressed Sensing*, conference paper, with Marcus Carlsson and Carl Olsson, 2018.
-Submittedd.
+Submitted.
 [Here](https://arxiv.org/pdf/1812.11329.pdf) the arXiv version.

 ### Conferences